 Exercise is also an act of self care because it allows us to feel good.
 Taking the time out of your day to go for a 5K run, do some yoga or take a dance class allows you a window of opportunity to spend some quality time with yourself.
 You may end your exercise session on a high because you completed your run in record time, or feel more relaxed after a gentle yoga session because you took the space and time to clear your mind.
 Exercise offers multiple rewards, and it’s unusual to finish a session without feeling a sense of accomplishment.

-With government guidelines now allowing us unlimited outdoor exercise, it’s worth looking at how you can make the most of it.
 Our beginner’s guides to running and cycling could offer you a helpful place to start.
-Or, if you’re still unable to get outside, then there are plenty of ways you can keep fit at home.
-Our articles How to stay fit at home during the coronavirus lockdown and 5 online exercise classes to try during lockdown will give you a good starting point.
+Or, there are plenty of ways you can keep fit at home – our article 5 steps to staying fit from home will give you a good starting point.

 3. Create a vision board

 Vision boards are a great way to explore and realise your goals and dreams, and to identify what you are most grateful for.
 A vision board is any sort of board that includes images (and sometimes words) that act as a powerful and positive daily reminder of whatever you want to be, do, or have in your life.
 Vision boards are often linked to the Law of Attraction – which is the idea that the way we think, directly impacts the positive or negative experiences that we have in life.
 So the more positive our thinking, the more likely we are to have positive experiences in reality.
 This ideology has become increasingly popular since the release of the 2006 book; The Secret.